 Introduction With its study of the state's tax code, the Tax Modernization Committee has a tremendous opportunity: it can help the state change the tax code in a way that will benefit Nebraska and its residents for years to come.
 Pursuing the right tax reforms today will allow Nebraska to maintain a stable revenue stream so the state can invest in education, health care, roads and public safety - the bedrocks of the "Good Life" for future generations.
 In the following pages OpenSky Policy Institute takes a look at the options the committee is considering and offers in-depth analysis and recommendations for each.
 We have split our analysis into three sections - one that examines reforms we recommend the committee pursue, a section with policy changes we oppose, and a section for policies that require further evaluation.
-The committee has said that its final proposal should be revenue neutral and we strongly agree with that sentiment.
-The end proposal should not harm our state's vital investments in areas such as schools and health care.
+We agree with the committee that its end proposal should not result in less revenue because we must protect our state's vital investments.
 OpenSky Policy Institute recommends that the state do the following: - Expand the state's sales tax to include more services.
 This will help bring the state's tax code up to date with today's service-based economy, broaden the sales tax base and generate more revenue that can be used to increase state aid to local governments and lower property taxes. - Increase state aid for K-12 education and local governments.
 This will lessen property taxes and help bolster our investment in a key building block of our state's strong economy. - Provide targeted property tax assistance through the use of "property tax circuit breakers."
 Circuit breakers which provide income tax credits to those who pay high property taxes in relation to their incomes help make sure Nebraskans who need help with property taxes get it. - Not cut the state's income taxes.
 Cutting the state's top personal income tax rate to 5 percent, for example, would cost the state \$259 million in revenue needed to support vital services and offer little to no tax reduction for most Nebraskans. - Not give preferential treatment to certain people.
 Several of the options before the committee such as taxing capital gains at a lower rate would give preferential treatment to certain people without any benefit for the state as a whole.
 These measures would likely increase taxes for the majority of Nebraskans who don't fall into the narrow categories.
 We thank the Tax Modernization Committee for its work on this important topic and for seeking public input into the discussion.